 They nod their heads in greeting to Chad.
 He doesn’t respond; he just stands up at that point and walks over to Jack to chat and I notice out of the corner of my eye that they are getting another drink.
 I glance at him, and he mouths, Do you want one? and I nod yes.

 “So, Ivy…” Kelly says, getting my attention with the others listening intently.
-He has that look on his face where I know he’s about to say something insulting, but funny.
+He has that look on his face, where I know he’s about to say something insulting, but funny.
 His face crunches up, his mouth flattens, and his nostrils flare a little.

 “What’s up with this guy?
 He looks like a pretty boy,” he says.
 He has at least lowered his voice to a whisper.
 Not funny after all.

 “What do you mean?”
-I say innocently.
+I say.
 I know exactly what he means, and he knows I know.

 “OK, fine; we’ve been dating for a while.
 He’s a friend of a friend,” I cave.